Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

-Here $2\mathbb{Z}$ represents the $U^f(1)$ charge carried by complex fermion, and two $\mathbb{Z}_2$'s represent the rotation and reflection eigenvalues (similar with the $p4m$ case, we can only decorate even number of $U^f(1)$ charge on each 0D block).
-So all obstruction-free 0D block-states form the following group:
+Here $2\mathbb{Z}$ represents the $U^f(1)$ charge carried by complex fermion, and two $\mathbb{Z}_2$'s represent the two independent reflection eigenvalues (similar with the $p4m$ case, we can only decorate even number of $U^f(1)$ charge on each 0D block). and all obstruction-free 0D block-states form the following group: